Famous/famous-angular/README.md

 ####Thereafter:
-Install the frontend dependencies inside of your example folder.
+Clone the submodules and install the frontend dependencies inside of your example folder.

+`git submodule update --init --recursive`

 `cd famous-angular-examples`